 skip to main content

-Setting up a router in your home or office is easy.
-Well, usually.
-All you do is tether it to a modem or gateway, load up a web interface or mobile app, and follow the steps.
-Most of the setups we’ve seen during testing required only a few minutes to complete—10 at the most.
+Setting up a router or mesh system in your home or office is usually pretty easy.
+Most of the setups I’ve done prior to testing have taken just a few minutes to complete—maybe 10 at the most.
+All you do is tether the router or first mesh node to a modem or gateway, load up a web interface or mobile app, and follow the instructions.

-But you may encounter a few roadblocks if you’re not accustomed to some of the jargon, like MAC cloning and PPPoE.
-We compiled a set of instructions and some explanations for several popular router brands to get your network up and running quickly.
+However, if you’re not accustomed to some of the jargon, like MAC cloning and PPPoE, you may encounter a few roadblocks.
+To get your network up and running quickly, we compiled a set of instructions and explanations for several popular router and mesh system brands.

 Do you have the best internet plan for your new router?